Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      - A COUNTER Host_Type for content providers who license full-text articles and possibly non-textual content (beyond bibliographic information).
      -

+   * - Aggregated full-text database
+     - A full-text database that includes content from multiple titles, usually from multiple publishers.
+     - Academic Search Complete

    * - Aggregator
      - A type of content provider that hosts content from multiple publishers, delivers content direct to customers, and is paid for this service by customers.
      - EBSCOhost, Gale, Lexis Nexis, ProQuest